ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 The architecture details the {{site.data.keyword.vcf-aas-full}} solution components and different architecture layers to provide an isolated and private implementation for customers.
 The architecture provides customizable deployment choices of infrastructure and VMware Cloud Director™ based virtual data center environments.

-With single-tenant and multitenant Cloud Director instances and its virtual data center instances, customers can migrate or deploy VMware workloads to the cloud on the IBM-hosted and managed VMware infrastructure.
+With single-tenant and multitenant Cloud Director instances and its virtual data center instances, customers can migrate or deploy VMware® by Broadcom workloads to the cloud on the IBM-hosted and managed VMware by Broadcom infrastructure.
 Customer workloads that consist of networking configurations and VMs are separated to isolated and virtualized infrastructure.

 ## {{site.data.keyword.vcf-aas}} management domain architecture
 {: #architecture-workload-isolation-mgmt}